nxthdr/blog/content/datasets.md

 password: `read`

+## Raw Probing Dataset

+The raw probing dataset is available in the `saimiris.results` table.
+The schema is described in our [infrastructure](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/saimiris/saimiris.sql) repository.

+Active measurements using [saimiris](https://github.com/nxthdr/saimiris), whether scheduled via cron jobs or performed on demand, are stored in a ClickHouse database.
+This data consists of traceroute-like and ping-like measurement results collected from multiple vantage points.

+Each row corresponds to a measurement result, capturing the source and destination IP addresses of the sent packet, the reply, the hop count, and other relevant attributes.

 ## Raw Peering Dataset

 The raw peering dataset is available in the `bmp.updates` table.
 The schema is described in our [infrastrcture](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/bmp/bmp.sql) repository.